How to Beat Arthritis Fatigue

 Support your joints.
 Wearing a brace or using a cane when necessary can help take stress off your joints and the muscles surrounding them, which can help with fatigue.

 It may take some time and detective work to beat your fatigue.
-Try to stay positive and work with your doctor to find the right combination of treatments at the right doses to treat your fatigue.
+Try to stay positive and work with your doctor to find the right combination of treatments to give you back your energy.
 Remember that each person is unique in what causes their fatigue; likewise, each person is unique in what treatments work for them.